yodrew/darkroomretreat/manuscript/water.md

 Note: if you intend to use a separating tub (see option #3), get it first.
 Gap between platforms may need to be adjusted to fit it.
 This will also affect lengths of front, back, and spanner of toilet seat adapter.

-#### build {#build}

-1. frame
-	1. cut boards
-	2. measure, mark, and drill pilot holes (smaller than screw threads, about same size as screw shaft)
-	3. join legs to front and back
-	4. join platforms to them
-	5. when shortening legs, allow at least 15- between top of bucket and underside of toilet.
-Tub requires more, of course.
-It must pass over bucket.

 ![](images/toilet1.png)

 ![](images/toilet2.png)